sylvester-wamaya/hello_microverse_project/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-Hello Microverse is a project that dispaly "Hello Microverse", it's created using HTML and CSS.
+Hello Microverse is a project that dispaly "Hello Microverse" on web, it's created using HTML and CSS.

 ## 🛠 Built With <a name="built-with"></a>
 1- HTML.